 We recommend starting your double cleanse with a product like the Kiehl’s Midnight Recovery Botanical Cleansing Oil.
-Formulated with a blend of botanical oils, this cleanser can remove stubborn waterproof makeup, dissolve impurities and leaves the skin feeling soft and moisturized.
-Plus, it won’t clog pores.
-Follow with a gentle water-based cleanser like the CeraVe Foaming Facial Cleanser.
+Formulated with a blend of botanical oils, this cleanser can remove stubborn waterproof makeup and dissolve impurities, and it leaves the skin feeling soft and moisturized.
+Plus, because it’s non-comedogenic, you don’t have to worry about it clogging your pores.

 STEP 3: Exfoliate (2-3x a week)

-A common misconception about the ten-step Korean skin-care routine is that you need to apply every product morning and night or even daily.
+A common misconception about the 10-step Korean skincare routine is that you need to apply every product morning and night or even daily.
+While that works for moisturizers and cleansers, exfoliants — a harsher product that works differently on different skin types — should be used on a more infrequent basis than your daily products.
 Depending on your skin type and the formula, dermatologists typically recommend exfoliating two to three times a week.

 STEP 4: Toner